-Dr. Mooney is an instuctor in the Department of Medical Informatics and Clinical Epidemiology at OHSU.
+Dr. Mooney is an assistant professor in the Division of Bioinformatics & Computational Biology at OHSU.
 His research is focused on the development of statistical and computational methods to better understand how DNA variation influences human disease.
 He is particularly interested in using machine learning techniques to mine integrated data sets (containing both genomic and clinical/environmental variables) with the goal of developing predictive models of disease risk and outcome.

 Before joining the department, Michael worked as a staff research associate at UCLA studying the genetics of polycystic kidney disease, and later as an assistant editor at MAMM, a health magazine for breast cancer survivors.

 Oregon Health & Science University

 New York University